layoutBox/PinLayout/README.md

 Example:
 `view.pin.left(of: view2)`
 👉 Layout Warning: `left(of: view2) won't be applied, the view must be added as a sub-view before being used as a reference.`
-* The width and the height must be non negative values.
+* The width and the height must be positive values.
 Example:
 `view.pin.width(-100)`
 👉 Layout Warning: `The width (-100) must be greater or equal to 0.`